robatwilliams/es-compat/README.md

 ## Backlog

+### Completeness

-- 🙏 Cover all ECMAScript versions 2015-20 (see section above) - for v1.0.0 MVP
+- 🙏 Cover all ECMAScript versions 2016-20 (see section above) - for v1.0.0 MVP
-- 💡 Given no targets (or a flag), report where the code will work
-- 💡 Provide suggestions on how to make code more widely compatible
+- Cover ES2015 (ES6).
+It's pretty old, and includes a _lot_ of features.

+### Enhancements

 - Allow specifying polyfills used, to exclude them from support checking
 - Include in error messages details of target runtimes not supporting the feature.
 Or look it up on MDN yourself...
 - Option to forbid features if compatibility data is missing for a target runtime

+### Ideas

+- Given no targets (or a flag), report where the code will work
+- Provide suggestions on how to make code more widely compatible

 ## Contributing